Imzzz01/cine-lens12/README.md

   • Movie trailer
   • Gallary of Images

-• User Favorites and Wish List:
+• User Favorites:
-  • Add movies to favorites and track what movies the user likes.
+  • Add movies to favorites.
   • Remove from favorites functionality
   • Movies are stored in in browsers localStorage for persistence.

-• User Accounts :
-  • Users can signup, login and maintain a personalised account.
-  • Once Logged in, users can:
-  • Save Favorite movies to their profile
-  • Access a personal Watchlist to keep track of movies they want to watch in the future.

 • Movie trailers and external links:
   • Watch trailers directly within the app.

-  • Provide external links to buy or download the movie from third party services like Netflix, Amazon, etc.
+  Personalised Movie Recommendation:
+  • Implement a recommendation section.

-• Corousel for featured movies:
+  • Corousel for movie recommendations.
   • Dynamic corousel showing featured, trending or top-rated movies
   • The corousel can be clicked to navigate to movie details directly.